-Your plan covers services in an individual, group, or structured group therapy program for these non-emergency outpatient behavioral health services: psychotherapy, outpatient therapy for chemical dependency or substance use disorder, diagnostic office visits, certain office visits for monitoring of behavioral health conditions or medications, intensive outpatient services, counseling for personal and family problems, electroconvulsive therapy (ECT), and partial hospitalization.
+Your plan covers services for these non-emergency outpatient behavioral health services: psychotherapy, outpatient therapy for chemical dependency or substance use disorder, diagnostic office visits, certain office visits for monitoring of behavioral health conditions or medications, intensive outpatient services, counseling for personal and family problems, electroconvulsive therapy (ECT), and partial hospitalization.

-See the Note about Changes in Level of Care for important information about this benefit.
+⇒ See the Note about Changes in Level of Care for important information about this benefit.